prabhjotbedi75/Task12/README.md

 # Task12

 RMQ:
-Install and configure 1 node RMQ cluster version 3.8.9 \n The RMQ cluster should be on TLS and have a username/password
+Install and configure 1 node RMQ cluster version 3.8.9 "\n" The RMQ cluster should be on TLS and have a username/password

 Data should be persisted on disk